RobotecAI/rai/README.md

 ## Maximizing RAI potential

 Some of the modules or examples may require langfuse api keys for usage tracking.
-Contact repo mainteiners for api keys.
+Contact repo maintainers for api keys.

 ```bash
 export LANGFUSE_PK="pk-lf-*****"